Xiaohan5349/approw-docs-v1/docs/en/concepts/authorization.md

-# What is Authorization
+# What Is Authorization

 <LastUpdated/>

 ## The meaning of Authorization

-In the general field, Authorization is the process by which leaders achieve organizational goals, by providing employees and subordinates with autonomy.
+In the general field, Authorization is the process by which leaders achieve organizational goals by providing employees and subordinates with autonomy.

 In field of computer science, the authorization has the right to process, store, or transmit information to an entity by the designated approval agency of the information system.